 From there, he started assisting backstage at international fashion shows and creating complex, eye-catching looks for editorial photoshoots.
 His hard work didn’t go unseen.
 He entered to be cast in the BBC television competition: Young Hairdresser of the Year, and in 2010, when he was 27, Appleton took home his first major award as the winner.
 He dove into magazine work, blessing celebrities’ tresses like Kate Moss and Cara Delevingne.

 Appleton moved to London and started working with Rita Ora in 2016.
-“I worked with her one day, and then she never let go of me; she just kept me for two years, and we travelled all over.
+“I worked with her one day, and then she never let go of me; she just kept me for two years, and we traveled all over.
 We had a lot of fun creating short hair, long hair, pink, blue… we’d always change.”

 This is around the time when the expert’s social media presence started to explode.
 It’s also when Lopez’s team reached out for the first time with a job offer, but he was much too far away from L.A. to pull it off.
 Until he wasn’t…